ACE Certified | Nia Technique Second Degree Black Belt | Member of Nia Training Faculty | BA Gerontology

 A Trainer of Nia teachers and Nia students exploring personal growth, Janet is relishing the opportunity to delve deep into all aspects of Nia and continue her personal practice of Dancing Through Life.

-A certified instructor through the American Council on Exercise, Janet Hollander also holds a BA in Gerontology, specializing in Older Adult fitness.
+A certified instructor through the American Council on Exercise, Janet Hollander also holds a BA in Gerontology, specializing in Older Adult Fitness.
 ACE has awarded her specialty recognition in both Older Adult Fitness and Mind Body Integration.
 She has taught exercise classes for Lane Community College, local parks and recreation centers, and privately since 1982.
-Currently on the Events and Program staff at Willamette Oaks Retirement Community, she oversees the fitness program.

 Adding Better Bones and Balance certification to her credentials, a current area of special exploration and emphasis is the correlation between Nia choreography and exercises found to be beneficial for building bone density and improving balance.
 “They’re all there in a Nia class, and we have so much fun dancing strong!”